General Dynamics: 1981–2000

-21st century
+2001–2020

-In 1999, the company acquired Gulfstream Aerospace.
+In 1999, the company had acquired Gulfstream Aerospace.
 Here, a Gulfstream G650 departs Bristol Airport, England, in 2014.

+In 2001, the company purchased Spain’s Santa Barbara Sistemas, part of broader expansion into the European market.
+In 2003, the company acquired the Austrian vehicle manufacturer Steyr-Daimler-Puch Spezialfahrzeug, adding it to the newly established General Dynamics European Land Systems business unit.

+In 2003, General Dynamics purchased the defense divisions of General Motors, adding them to the General Dynamics Land Systems business unit.
+Having divested itself of its aviation holdings, GD had concentrated on land and sea products.
+GD had purchased Chrysler's defense divisions in 1982, renaming them General Dynamics Land Systems.
+In 2003, it purchased the defense divisions of General Motors as well.
+It became a major supplier of armored vehicles of all types, including the M1 Abrams, LAV 25, Stryker, and a wide variety of vehicles based on these chassis.

 In 2004, General Dynamics bid for the UK company Alvis plc, the leading British manufacturer of armored vehicles.
 In March the board of Alvis Vickers voted in favor of the £309m takeover.
 However at the last minute BAE Systems offered £355m for the company.
 This deal was finalized in June 2004.

+In 2008, General Dynamics acquired Jet Aviation, becoming a business unit within the company.
+In the same year, General Dynamics resolved claims that its General Dynamics Armament and Technical Products subsidiary fraudulently billed the government for parts used in Navy and Air Force aircraft and submarines, and agreed to settle the charges by paying $4 million to the US government.
 On August 19, 2008, GD agreed to pay $4 million to settle a lawsuit brought by the US Government claiming that a GD unit fraudulently billed the government for defectively manufactured parts used in US military aircraft and submarines.
 The US alleged that GD defectively manufactured or failed to test parts used in US military aircraft from September 2001 to August 2003, such as for the C-141 Starlifter transport plane.
-The GD unit involved, based in Glen Cove, New York, closed in 2004.
+The GD unit involved, based in Glen Cove, New York, had closed in 2004.

-In 2014, the government of Canada announced it had selected the General Dynamics Land Systems subsidiary in London, Ontario, to produce Light Armoured Vehicles for Saudi Arabia as part of a $10 billion deal with the Canadian Commercial Corporation.
-The sale has been criticized by political opponents because of the Saudi Arabian-led intervention in Yemen.
-In December 2018, after Prime Minister Justin Trudeau suggested Canada might scrap the deal, the company warned that doing so could lead to "billions of dollars in liability" and risk the loss of thousands of jobs.
-Trudeau has since said that while he is critical of Saudi conduct, he cannot simply scrap the deal because "Canada as a country of the rule of law needs to respect its contracts."
-On 30 January 2019, CEO Phebe Novakovic warned investors that the matter had "significantly impacted" the company's cash flow because Saudi Arabia was nearly $2 billion in arrears on its payments.

-In 2018, General Dynamics acquired information technology services giant CSRA for $9.7 billion, and merged it with GDIT.
+In 2010, the US Navy restarted the Arleigh Burke Class destroyer program.
+The ship's contract awards alternated between Bath Iron Works and Ingalls Shipbuilding.
+In the same year, the US Navy awarded Bath Iron Works all three ships in the DDG 1000 program.

+Force Protection, Inc. was acquired by General Dynamics Land Systems in November 2011 for $350 million.

+In 2013, Phebe N. Novakovic was promoted from chief operating officer to chair and chief executive officer.